Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Visiting Prague at Night

-- The grounds of Prague Castle are open until midnight, but try not to be there at closing time.
+- The grounds of Prague Castle are open until 10:00 pm, but try not to be inside at closing time.
 We were ushered out to the north gate, which meant we had to take the long way back around to Charles Bridge.
 The path was very dark and not lit up in most places.
 Eventually the sidewalk ended and we had to walk for a bit on a steep, twisting road- not very safe, especially at night.

 - Charles Bridge is a must visit at night.
 Even at 1:30 am, there were still people hanging out on the bridge, but it wasn’t even close to the jam packed crowds that congregate there during the day.

-- If you’re planning on taking night pictures of Old Town Square, remember that the lights go out at 2:00 am (at least they did when we were there on a Saturday night).
+- If you’re planning on taking night pictures of Old Town Square, remember that the lights go out at 2:00 am (at least they did when we were there on a Saturday night.
+I haven’t been able to confirm if this is still the case).
 I just got my camera set up on my tripod and then all of a sudden everything went dark!

 - A relaxed way to experience Prague at night is on a dinner cruise.
 Here is a trusted site where you can book a Prague at night sightseeing dinner cruise.

 Accommodations in Prague